Can I Get Disability Benefits After a Car Accident?

 If your injury is not specifically listed by the SSA, you may qualify for SSD benefits if you can establish that your injury is “medically equivalent” to one listed by the SSA.

-Regardless of the type of disability you suffer from, you will need to provide the SSA with medical evidence.
+Regardless of the type of condition you suffer from, you will need to provide the SSA with medical evidence.
 If this evidence or information in your application is incomplete or unclear, your application for SSD benefits could be denied.

 At Hardison & Cochran, we will make sure your application for SSD benefits is complete and can be properly understood by those deciding your claim.
 If there is a problem, we will represent you in appeals and pursue a fair result for you.